shijl0925/python-gerrit-api/README.rst

 This library allows you to automate most common Gerrit operations using Python, such as:

-* Ability to create/delete/query Gerrit projects, and ability to excute project:
+* Ability to create/delete/query Gerrit projects, and ability to execute project:
     * Retrieves/Set/Delete the description of a project.
     * Retrieves the name of a project's parent project, and set the parent project for a project.
     * Retrieves for a project the name of the branch to which HEAD points, and sets HEAD for a project.
     * Gets some configuration information about a project, and sets the configuration of a project.
     * Lists the access rights for a single project, and sets access rights for a project.
     * Retrieves a commit of a project.
-    * Ability to excute project's branches, tags, labels, dashboards and so on:
+    * Ability to execute project's branches, tags, labels, dashboards and so on:
         * Retrieves/Create/Delete
     * ...

-* Ability to create/query Gerrit accounts, and ability to excute account:
+* Ability to create/query Gerrit accounts, and ability to execute account:
     * Sets/Deletes the full name of an account.
     * Retrieves/Sets the status of an account.
     * Sets the username of an account.